|

 (Genesis 25:25)

-Those were (at least outwardly) more religious times, so hairy children, regardless of sex, were frequently advertised as “The Infant Esau.”
+Those were more religious times, so hairy children, regardless of sex, were frequently advertised as “The Infant Esau.”
 One such child was the young Annie Jones

 (who as a fully blossomed bearded woman is featured as the Pre-Raphaelite subject of another of my drawings, Ritratto di Annie Jones).